What is TRIP?

 FOR MORE INFORMATION

-For more information on how your gift to the University of Houston can take advantage of the TRIP match and other matching programs, or to learn more about the impact of philanthropy on priority research initiatives at UH, please contact Russell Dunlavy, Assistant Vice President for Development, by emailing email@example.com.
+For more information on how your gift to the University of Houston can take advantage of the TRIP match and other matching programs, or to learn more about the impact of philanthropy on priority research initiatives at UH, please contact Russell Dunlavy, Sr. Associate Vice President for Development, by emailing email@example.com.